rntz-llm/ffp-lean/README.md

 # Lean scratch

+Claude-generated Lean version of the core of λFS from Arntzenius & Willsey, *Finite Functional Programming* (`finite-functional-programming.pdf`).
+I (Michael) haven't checked these definitions fully yet, so take with a grain of salt.
+There is no "core theorem"; the main result is the semantics itself.
+So there may well be gaps between this mechanization and the paper, and no mechanical way to check they agree besides reading the definitions, which I haven't yet done to my own satisfaction.

+Remainder of this file written by Claude.

 Lean 4 (v4.34.0, via elan), no Mathlib.

 Build with `lake build`; the `#guard_msgs` checks in `FFP/Examples.lean` run as part of the build.

-`FFP/` formalises the core of λFS from Arntzenius & Willsey, *Finite Functional Programming* (`../finite-functional-programming.pdf`).
-It assumes the paper; nothing here is written to stand alone.

 ## Scope